Wayne Kellestine: Early criminal career

 Kellestine is of German descent.
-He claims that his ancestors were Hessians hired to fight for the British Crown during the American Revolutionary War who settled in the British colony of Upper Canada (modern southern Ontario) after the Revolutionary War ended in 1783.
+He claims that his ancestors were Hessians hired to fight for the British Crown during the American Revolutionary War who settled in the British colony of Upper Canada (modern Southern Ontario) after the Revolutionary War ended in 1783.
 The journalist Peter Edwards, the crime correspondent for The Toronto Star, wrote that Kellestine is a pathological liar and though he is of German descent, there is no evidence to support his claims that his ancestors were Hessians.
 Kellestine has likewise frequently claimed to have served in the Canadian Army, but Edwards wrote that this claim is false.

 Kellestine has a long criminal record going back to 1967.
 In 2006, the Toronto Sun reported that since he turned 18 in 1967 that: "Kellestine amassed convictions for three counts of assault causing bodily harm, three for assault, three for possessing unregistered weapons and more than a dozen counts for various weapons, property and breach and escape charges."
 In the summer of 1967, Kellestine as an unruly teenager went on a crime spree that led to three convictions for assault and assault causing bodily harm.
 When Kellestine was arrested in April 2006, a policeman told the journalist Timothy Appleby of The Globe and Mail: "He's a guy who if you were to meet him, the hair on your neck would stand on end.
 This is one scary individual."

-On 1 July 1977, when the Outlaws Motorcycle Club expanded into Canada and opened a chapter in London, Ontario by “patching over” the Satan's Choice chapter, Kellestine attempted to join, but was refused as he was considered to be a "heat score", slang for a criminal who continually draws police attention.
-In 1978, Kellestine was considered a suspect in the murder of Giovanni DiFilippo, through he was never charged.
-In 1982, Kellestine was allowed to start a club in Chatham called the Holocaust Motorcycle Club, which existed as a puppet club to the Outlaws MC chapter in London, but was renamed as the Annihilators Motorcycle Club in 1988.
+On 1 July 1977, when the Outlaws gang expanded into Canada and opened a chapter in London, Ontario by “patching over” the Satan's Choice chapter, Kellestine attempted to join, but was refused as he was considered to be a "heat score", slang for a criminal who continually draws police attention.
+In 1978, Kellestine was considered a suspect in the murder of Giovanni DiFilippo, although he was never charged.
+Kellestine was allowed to start the Annihilators Motorcycle Club based in St. Thomas, which existed as a puppet club to the Outlaws chapter in London.
 The clubhouse of the Annihilators was on 54 Mondamin street in St. Thomas.